Best daily deals

 Memories

-An expansion of the albums feature was released a few years ago.
+An expansion of the albums feature launched a few years ago.
 It’s called Memories, and it also uses machine learning to place photos and videos taken in the past at the top of the gallery screen and order them in the year they were created.
 Memories are normally visible only to the photo’s owner, but you can share groups of Memories with others, and they can see them in Google Photos on any device.

 Photo books and canvas print support in Google Photos